sjhloco/asa_acl_report/README.md

 The report can either be generated from the ASA or generated offline by running against previously extracted command outputs.
 To run offline you need to collect the following info and save it in separate files in your home directory:

-- **ACLs** *(mandatory)*: All the expanded access-lists (*show access-list*) you wish to evaluate against stored in the 1 single file.
+- **ACLs** *(mandatory)*: All the expanded access-lists (*show access-list*) you wish to evaluate against stored in the one single file.
-- **ACL Brief** *(optional)*: To get the timestamp of the last hit must have a second file with *show access-list <name> brief* for the ACLs.
+- **ACL Brief** *(optional)*: To get the timestamp of the last hit you must have a second file with *show access-list <name> brief* for the ACLs.
 Any ACLs without this file you will not get the timestamp information in the csv.

 ## Prerequisites

-The only extra package required to run this is netmiko that is used for the SSH connections to the device.
+The only extra package required to run this is netmiko, itis used for the SSH connections to the device.
 ```
 pip install -r requirements.txt
 ```

-The first section of the script is the Variablesn.
-In here you can change the default directory location (where it saves the CSV and looks for offline files) and customize the CSV header names.
+The first section of the script is the customisable variables.
+You can change the default directory location (where it saves the CSV and looks for offline files) and the CSV header names.
 ```
 directory = expanduser("~")
 csv_columns = ['ACL Name', 'Line Number', 'Access', 'Protocol', 'Source Address', 'Source Port',